manisa/ClassifyTE/ReadMe.md

 python evaluate.py -f feature_file.csv -n node.txt -m your_choice_of_model
 ```
 For "generate_feature_file.py", the user has to provide two parameters:
-- -f for filename of fasta file that has been added in *data* directory.
+- -f for filename of fasta file that has been added in **data** directory.
-- -o for filename of feature file with *.csv* extension to be created at the end of execution.
-[If this parameter is not provided, the default feature filename would be *feature_file.csv*.]
+- -o for filename of feature file with **.csv** extension to be created at the end of execution.
+[If this parameter is not provided, the default feature filename would be **feature_file.csv**.]

 For "evaluate.py", the user has to provide following parameters:
 - -f for feature file name which is by default "feature_file.csv" unless user have provided a feature filename in earlier step.
 - -n for node filename which is by default "node.txt".
-Node file consists of hierarchical representation of the datasets.
+Node file consists of numerical representation of taxonomy of the dataset.
 Please check nodes folder for other node files for each dataset.
-- -m for model filename which has *.pkl* as file extension.
-All the model files must be added in *models* directory.
+- -m for model filename which has **.pkl** as file extension.
+All the model files must be added in **models** directory.

 ## Training
 - To replicate the training procedure, follow following command line